rofrol/awesome-wgpu/README.md

-# Awesome wgpu-rs
+# Awesome wgpu

-A curated list of wgpu-rs code and resources.
+A curated list of wgpu code and resources.

 PRs welcome.